-- 19) Which of the following statements about hydrogen bonding is incorrect? - A) Hydrogen bonding occurs only between water molecules. - B) Hydrogen bonds are easily broken. - C) Hydrogen bonding can occur between different molecules or within the same molecule. - D) Most hydrogen bonds involve hydrogen and oxygen or nitrogen. - E) The structure of a large, complex molecule can be influenced by hydrogen bonding.
+- 20) Which of the following statements about hydrogen bonding is correct? - A) Hydrogen bonding occurs only between water molecules. - B) Hydrogen bonds are difficult to break. - C) Hydrogen bonding can occur between different molecules or within the same molecule. - D) Hydrogen bonding is only common among small molecules. - E) Hydrogen bonding is usually represented by a solid line between atoms.

 Explanation: Hydrogen bonding is not limited to bonding between adjacent water molecules.
 For example, hydrogen bonds can form between hydrogen in water and nitrogen in ammonia, or between the two strands of a DNA molecule.
 Hydrogen bonds are important in determining the shape of large, complex molecules such as proteins.
 Even so, hydrogen bonds are relatively weak when compared to ionic or covalent bonds, and are easily broken.
+Because they are weak, they are represented by dotted lines between atoms.